 - Writer: A word processor, it’s equivalent of Microsoft Word.
 If you’ve used Microsoft Word before, then you’ll be right at home with Writer and vice-versa.
 In fact, in many ways, Writer even blows Word out of the water.

-- Calc: A spreadsheet program, it’s equivalent of Excel.
+- Calc: A spreadsheet program, it’s equivalent to Excel.

-- Impress: Presentation software, it’s equivalent of Microsoft PowerPoint.
+- Impress: Presentation software, it’s equivalent to Microsoft PowerPoint.

-- Base: A database, it’s equivalent of Microsoft Access.
+- Base: A database, it’s equivalent to Microsoft Access.

-It doesn’t cone with an Outlook equivalent for email.
-But it’s not a problem if you are already using webmail.
+It doesn’t come with an Outlook equivalent for email.
+But it’s not a problem if you are already using webmail via a web browser.
 And if you need to, you can continue using your Outlook software and use the new LibreOffice on the same machine.
-And if you need an update to your old version of Outlook, try Thunderbird – it’s free, just like LibreOffice.
+And if you need an update for your old version of Outlook, try Thunderbird – it’s free, just like LibreOffice.
 Or use webmail such as Gmail, Yahoo etc.